 Given the static four-dimensional block universe, a moving frame of reference is a fundamental requirement.
 As Weyl simply points out, this is the frame of reference of consciousness.
 But although Weyl’s explanation is simple and elegant, it has been automatically rejected because it is directly at odds with the current scientific worldview.

 Although the nature of consciousness is unknown, it is taken for granted that it must, obviously, be just a property of the physical brain.
 In which case, equally obviously, the consciousness of a specific moment would be just a property of that particular moment, at a particular point in space-time.
 Which would mean there was no possible way that it could go crawling up the world-line of the body.
 Like everything else, it would be stuck in time, a static part of the static physical universe.
 Deutsch is actually referring to consciousness with his dictum:

 It is often said that … our consciousness is sweeping forwards through the moments.
 But our consciousness does not, and could not, do that. … Nothing can move from one moment to another.
 To exist at all at a particular moment means to exist there for ever.
 (1997, 263)

 This is precisely true of access consciousness, and its product, the sensorium, the view of the world being experienced at this moment.
-All this is just a property of the brain, and the statement is correct.
-The access consciousness of each moment is simply a property of that moment.
-Therefore, it obviously cannot pass from moment to moment as Weyl says it does.
-But he is referring to the experiencing consciousness, which is not a property of the brain, although this is the standard assumption.
-It is a fundamental property of the universe as a whole as demonstrated by Bitbol and Chalmers.
+All this is just a property of the brain.
+Here the statement is perfectly correct.
+The information experienced at each moment is simply a property of that moment.
+Therefore, it obviously cannot pass from moment to moment.
+But Weyl is referring to the experiencing consciousness.
+This is not just a property of the brain, although this is the standard assumption.
+It is a fundamental property of the universe as a whole as demonstrated by Chalmers.
 And this means that reality works exactly as Weyl describes.

 Because the passage of time only happens in experience, it is possible to consider that this subjective phenomenon is not directly relevant to the physics.
 It has even been suggested it is an illusion.
 However, there is an even bigger paradox, a real showstopper, and this provides what could be seen as solid evidence for the moving frame of reference.
 As Professor David Mermin of Ithaca University explains, a special point in time, the present moment, the Now, is immediately evident to us, yet there is no such thing in physics: